 And things would probably get better for businesses since the ZEW economic sentiment indicator posted a 3.8 points increase, propelling September’s reading to 9.7 points, which is the highest reading since March 2014.

 Switzerland is still suffering from abysmally poor inflation levels.
 And while the month-on-month reading for August seems slightly upbeat (-0.2% current, -0.6% previous), the yearly reading actually shows that the intensifying deflationary trend is back (-1.4% current, -1.35 previous).

 The main drags to the dismal annualized reading were declining prices for food (-1.1% current, -1.5% previous), energy (-1.1 % current, -0.5% previous), health services (-0.3% current, -0.5% previous), and transportation (-4.6% current, -4.8% previous).

 Summary & Potential Effects on the Forex Market

 Overall, the Swiss economy isn’t really doing that well.
 But then again, the main driver for the Swissy’s forex price action is usually risk sentiment – forex traders flee to the Swissy during times of uncertainty and dump it when risk appetite is high.

 Still, forex traders did buy up the Swissy across the board as a likely response to the SNB’s optimistic statement that it “expects economic activity to pick up gradually in the second half of the year,” so perhaps some longer-term forex traders are looking at the fundamentals?

-In any case, it seems like demand for the safe-haven Swissy may be picking up again, at least in the near-term, since risk aversion seems to be making a comeback after the U.S. Fed’s recent decision.
+In any case, it seems like the demand for the safe-haven Swissy may be picking up again, at least in the near term, since risk aversion seems to be making a comeback after the U.S. Fed’s recent decision.
 Whether risk aversion is here to stay, is still an open question, though.